Alex (footballer, born June 1982): 2007–08

 In an interview with Dutch newspaper De Telegraaf, Alex confirmed that Chelsea were in the process of getting him a work permit and that the possibilities of him joining Chelsea next season were very high.
 Alex later confirmed that Chelsea had almost completed the process of acquiring him a work permit and that he would start the season as a Chelsea player.

-Alex was granted a work permit on 2 August 2007, and completed his transfer to Chelsea after agreeing to personal terms and passing a medical, where he then signed a three-year deal with the London club.
+Alex was granted a work permit on 2 August 2007, and completed his transfer to Chelsea after agreeing to personal terms and passing a medical, where he then signed a three-year deal with the London club on 10 August.

 On 14 August 2007, Alex was presented to the English media in a press conference with manager José Mourinho, where he was given shirt number 33.
 He made his debut on 19 August when he came on as a substitute for Florent Malouda against Liverpool in the 85th minute, with the teams tied at 1–1.
 He also played in the 0–2 defeat away at Aston Villa and the 4–0 victory over Hull City in the League Cup.

 Alex scored his first goal for Chelsea on 20 October 2007, a 30-yard free kick against Middlesbrough.
 He scored from another free kick on 28 November in a Champions League game against Rosenborg BK.
 He then scored in Chelsea's 4–4 draw with Aston Villa, scoring his first goal at Stamford Bridge from an Andriy Shevchenko pass, taking his tally for the season to three goals.